MiladBarati/smart-voice-assistant/docs/PROJECT_STRUCTURE_IMPROVEMENTS.md

 ### Modularization Delivered

-- The monolithic `register_bot.py` has been decomposed into importable modules that follow the Single Responsibility Principle.
+- The monolithic `register_bot.py` (1030 lines) has been decomposed into focused modules that follow the Single Responsibility Principle.
 - New package structure:

 ```